 The Best Books About Divorce for Adults

 When you're going through a divorce, you might vacillate between wanting to read everything on earth and wanting to stick your head in the ground.
-The only way out is through, though, and here are some books for adults we found helpful:
+The only way out is through, though, and here are some books for adults I found helpful:

 Crazy Time: Surviving Divorce and Building a New Life - Healing from divorce comes in stages, and this well-organized book helps you navigate them.
 It'll give you a new perspective on divorce, and feels both practical and grounding.

-Co-parenting with a Toxic Ex - Most divorces are toxic in the beginning, so we think this book is helpful for everyone.
+Co-parenting with a Toxic Ex - Most divorces are toxic in the beginning, so I think this book is helpful for everyone.
 It'll be extra helpful if you're co-parenting with someone with a personality disorder like Narcissistic Personality Disorder (more common than you might think) or Borderline Personality Disorder.

 Splitting - Narcissism is way more common than you might think, and co-parenting with someone who has this personality disorder is impossible.
 This book offers real-world help, so you can understand how to deal with a narcissist, develop boundaries, and protect yourself and your kids.

 When Things Fall Apart: Heart Advice for Difficult Times - Divorce hack: when you allow yourself to feel your pain, it goes away a lot faster.
 When you avoid it, the pain goes on forever.
 This book is a great resource and speaks to the spiritual rebirth that divorce can bring.